CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP plus extend and innovate with Data and AI.md

     ![The Synapse Studio toolbar menu displays with the Publish all button highlighted.](media/ss_publishall.png "Publish all")

 7. Once published, expand the **Add trigger** toolbar item and choose **Trigger now**.
 Select **OK** on the Pipeline run blade.
-This will run the pipeline to copy the payments data to Cosmos DB.
+This will run the pipeline to copy the payment data to Cosmos DB.

     ![The payments pipeline Add trigger item is expanded with the Trigger now item selected.](media/ss_paymentpipeline_triggernow.png "Trigger payments pipeline")

 8. In Synapse Studio, select the **Monitor** hub.
 Beneath the Integration header of the center pane, select **Pipeline runs**.
-Monitor the payments pipeline run until it has completed.
+Monitor the payments pipeline run until it has been completed.
 The Refresh button in the toolbar may be used to update the monitoring table.

     ![Synapse Studio displays with the Monitor hub selected from the left menu, the Pipeline runs selected in the center panel, and the payment pipeline listed as in progress.
 The Refresh button is highlighted.](media/ss_monitorpaymentspipeline.png "Monitor hub")

 9. Verify the data by returning to the Azure Portal, opening the **sap-mcw-cosmos-<inject key="DeploymentID" enableCopy="false"/>** resource group, then locating and opening the **sap-mcw-cosmos-<inject key="DeploymentID" enableCopy="false"/>** Cosmos DB resource.

 10. On the Azure Cosmos DB account screen, select **Data Explorer** from the left menu.
 In the SQL API panel, expand the **SAPS4D** and **Items**.
-Select **Items** tab.
+Select the **Items** tab.
 This will display the contents of the selected document for review.

     ![The Azure Cosmos DB account screen displays with the Data Explorer item highlighted in the left menu.
 In the SQL API pane, the SAPS4D database is expanded along with the paymentData collection.
 The items option is selected beneath the collection.
 One document is highlighted in the paymentData tab and the screen displays the selected document's content.](media/portal_cosmosdb_paymentdatapreview.png "View document in Cosmos DB")